Methodox-Technologies/.github/profile/README.md

 Training Series

-Parcel is completely free for non-commercial use!🎉
+Parcel is completely free for non-commercial use and small businesses!🎉

 # For Develoeprs